-COURSE DESCRIPTION OUTCOME After successfully completing the course, the students will be able to: CO 1 Develop an understanding of the evolution of increasing complexity of physiology of all life processes and its evolutionary hierarchy.
-CO 2 Understand and recall different structures of digestive apparatus, respiratory apparatus, circulatory apparatus and reproductive systems of different invertebrates and vertebrates.
-CO 3 Compare and contrast between the integrating structure, function and development of different systems amongst different phyla.
-CO 4 Understand and explain the concept of seasonal and continuous breeder and give and comparative account.
-CO 5 Have an analytical overview of the evolutionary concepts including homology and homoplasy, and detailed discussions of major organ systems.
-CO 6 Draw diagrams of digestive systems, respiratory systems, circulatory systems of different invertebrate and vertebrate animals.
-CO 7 Correlate between the habit and habitat with the structures involved in all the physiologic processes in different classes of organisms
+COURSE DESCRIPTION OUTCOME After successfully completing the course, the students will be able to: CO 1 Recall different structures of digestive apparatus, respiratory apparatus, circulatory apparatus and reproductive systems of some invertebrates and vertebrates.
+CO 2 Explain the concept of seasonal and continuous breeder and give and comparative account.
+CO 3 Interrelate between the concept of increasing complexity of physiology of all life processes and its evolutionary hierarchy.
+CO 4 Compare and contrast between the integrating structure, function, and development of different systems amongst different phyla.
+CO 6 Correlate between the habit and habitat with the structures involved in all the physiologic processes in different classes of organisms CO 7 Draw diagrams of digestive systems, respiratory systems, circulatory systems of different invertebrate and vertebrate animals.

-RUSZOO302 Title: LIFE PROCESSES Credits-02 Unit I Study of Nutrition and Excretion 15 lectures OTHE T Comparative study of Nutritional Apparatus with reference to feeding adaptations -Structure and functions: Invertebrates- eg: Amoeba- Pseudopodia, Hydra-Tentacles, Earthworm-Suction, Cockroach-biting and chewing.
-Vertebrates-Fish, Reptiles-Calotes Digestive system and physiology of digestion with respect to Man Comparative Study of Excretory and Osmoregulatory systems of: Amoeba - Contractile vacuoles Planaria -Flame cells Earthworm -Nephridia Cockroach-Malphigian tubules and green gland Bivalve -Organ of Bojanus Categorization of animals based on principle nitrogenous excretory products Structure of kidney, Uriniferous tubule and physiology of urine formation in Man.
-Unit II Study of Respiration and Circulation 15 lectures Respiration • Comparative study of Respiratory organs - Structure Comparative study of Respiratory organs - Structure and Function with reference to Earthworm, Spider, Rohu, Rabbit.
-Accessory respiratory structures: Anabas / Clarius Structure of lungs and physiology of respiration in man .6 Circulation 69/1 Comparative study of circulation: Open and closed - single and double Types of circulating fluids - Water, coelomic fluid, haemolymph, lymph and Blood Comparative study of Hearts (Structure and function) with reference to Earthworm, Cockroach, Shark, Frog, Crocodile and Pigeon Physiology of Human Heart Unit III Control and coordination, Locomotion and reproduction 15 Lectures Control and coordination Irritability - Paramecium, Nerve net in Hydra, Nerve ring and nerve cord in earthworm
+RUSZOO302 Title: LIFE PROCESSES Credits-02 Unit I Study of Nutrition and Excretion 15 lectures Comparative study of Nutritional Apparatus with reference to feeding adaptations -Structure and functions: Invertebrates - eg: Amoeba - Pseudopodia, Hydra-Tentacles, Earthworm -Suction, Cockroach-biting and chewing.
+Vertebrates - Fish, Reptiles - Calotes Digestive system and physiology of digestion with respect to Man Comparative Study of Excretory and Osmoregulatory systems of: Amoeba - Contractile vacuoles Planaria - Flame cells Earthworm - Nephridia Cockroach - Malphigian tubules and green gland Bivalve - Organ of Bojanus Categorization of animals based on principle 800 nitrogenous excretory products Structure of kidney, Uriniferous tubule and physiology of urine formation in Man.
+Unit II Study of Respiration and Circulation 15 lectures Respiration Comparative study of Respiratory organs - Structure and Function with reference to Earthworm, Spider, Rohu, Rabbit.
+Accessory respiratory structures: Anabas / Clarius Structure of lungs and physiology of respiration in man 5 Circulation 6911 Comparative study of circulation: Open and closed - single and double Types of circulating fluids - Water, coelomic fluid, haemolymph, lymph and Blood Comparative study of Hearts (Structure and function) with reference to Earthworm, Cockroach, Shark, Frog, Crocodile and Pigeon Physiology of Human Heart Unit III Control and coordination, Locomotion and reproduction 15 Lectures Control and coordination Irritability -Paramecium, Nerve net in Hydra, Nerve ring and nerve cord in earthworm

 Types of neurons on the basis of structure and function

 Conduction of nerve impulse: Resting potential,

 action potential and refractory period

 Synaptic transmission - Chemical and Electrical

 Neurotransmitter (Addiction to psychotic

 substances)

 Endocrine regulation: Hormones as chemical

-messengers and feedback mechanisms, hormones
+messengers and feedback mechanisms, hormones AV.

-as therapeutic agents
+as therapeutic agents 0

-Movement and Locomotion 60
+Movement and Locomotion 20

 Locomotory organs (Structures and Functions) -

 Pseudopodia in Amoeba (sol gel theory), Cilia in

 Paramoecium

 Wings and legs in Cockroach

 Tube feet in Starfish

 Fins of fish

 Structure of Striated muscle fiber in human and Sliding

 filament theory

 Reproduction

 Asexual Reproduction- Fission, fragmentation,

 budding, gemmule formation Sexual reproduction -

 Gametogenesis, Structure of male and female

 gametes in human

 Types of fertilization -Oviparity, viviparity, ovo-

 viviparity

 Strategies of reproduction-Concept of seasonal,

 continuous breeder, estrous and menstrual cycle

-Seminated Process, compass and monetical cycle

 RUSZOOP302 PRACTICALS 3 Credits

 LIFE PROCESSES

 1. Hydra feeding-Tentacular feeding

 2. Feeding apparatus of Prawn and Sepia-Radula

 3. Study of nutritional Apparatus (Amphioxus, Bivalves, Pigeon,

 Ruminant stomach)

 4. Urine analysis-Normal and abnormal constituents

 5. Detection of uric acid from excreta of Birds

 6. Detection of Creatinine in urine.

 7. Detection of ammonia in water excreted by fish

 8. Study of operculum movement of fish.

 9. Study of respiratory structures:

 a.
 Gills of Bony fish and Cartilaginous fish.

 b.
 Lungs of Frog

 c.
 Lungs of Mammals